Article originally published in Canterbury & Auckland Today magazines.

 To find your core purpose, ask the question: what are we most passionate about as an organisation?

-Gazelles aren’t just any old companies – they’re companies that are focused on fast growth, and are achieving it.
-Just like the animals whose name they take, they are constantly moving to stay ahead.
-Gazelles International provides the tested and proven tools that help to them keep in front:
+His clients aren’t just any old companies – they’re companies that are focused on fast growth, and are achieving it.
+They are constantly moving to stay ahead.
+Gravitas Impact provides the tested and proven tools that help to them keep in front:

 - An in depth knowledge of your cash conversion cycle – where your money is going and how long it takes to come back.

-And by following this framework and using the tools, Gazelles can achieve:
+And by following this framework and using the tools, Gravitas Impact can achieve:

 - A focused team that’s aligned with the strategic goals of your business.

 - More time to spend on market-facing ventures.

 - Double operating cash flow in the next 12 to 24 months.